thomasfinch/thomasfinch.github.io/blog/posts/Busting the iPhone's Shuffling Myth_10-5-2015.md

 One of the best tools to start out with when reverse engineering Objective-C is ```class-dump-z``` (or its predecessor, ```class-dump```). ```Class-dump-z``` is able to create pseudo-header files for each class in a binary file based on the class and method information within the file.
 Thankfully the naming conventions/traditions of Objective-C tend to lead to verbose method names, meaning that it's usually easy to guess what a given method does.

 To run ```class-dump-z``` on the music app binary, I first copied it from my phone (located at ```/Applications/Music.app/Music```) to my computer.
 Thankfully, the app was not encrypted like App Store apps are.
 If it was, it could have been decrypted using Stefan Esser's handy [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted) tool.
+[Write out the process of running class-dump-z]

+[Show how there are no methods or classes in the music binary related to shuffling -> shuffling must be done somewhere else (in a framework used by the music app)]

+[The only logical framework for it to be in is the MediaPlayer framework -> show how to extract it with jtool -> class-dump it -> look for shuffling methods -> find the one shuffle method that looks promising]

+[Let's figure out how this method works! -> open in Hopper -> Oh noes it's been stripped!!! can't look up methods by name!  wat now????]

+[Only one thing to do: LLDB.
+Set up debugserver to connect to the Music app and connect to it from computer.
+Can now debug phone music app from mac.
+Set breakpoint on the shuffle method and tap the shuffle button at the top of the app -> breakpoint is hit!
+We now know that our method is somehow involved in the shuffle process.]

+[Now debugging inside the method we're interested in.
+We know it has two arguments, let's look at them. (print $arg1 and $arg2 -> nsmutablearray of songSomething objects and unsigned integer initialIndex).
+Strong evidence that we're in the right place.]

+[So what happens inside the function? disas! -> We have assembly!
+It's pretty simple to reverse engineer, but we also have pseudocode from the armv6 version using Hopper (assembly looks almost identical (other than armv6/arm64 differences) so pseudocode is pretty helpful).]